-Supporting all our children and young people to reach their potential and be ready for their future
+Priority 2: Supporting all our children and young people to reach their potential and be ready for their future

-- 1. Ensure high take up of Early Years government funded places for eligible 2, 3 and 4 year olds. - 2.
-Continue to build upon the Early Years partnerships to support home learning; personal, social and emotional, communication and physical development (Healthy Early Years, Making it Real early language programme). - 3.
-Strengthen information sharing to support effective transitions from EY settings in to primary school. - 4.
-Build on work to develop consistent two-way information sharing at secondary transfer. - 5.
-Strategic focus on core skills of English and Maths across the age sectors. - 6.
-Support schools and settings to maximise the use of flexible, multi-faceted teaching and learning opportunities, for example, promoting coding and e-safety. - 7.
-Support the development of comprehensive pathways that will enable school leavers to progress their learning and secure positive labour market outcomes, including children looked after and those with SEND. - 8.
-2023 review of SEND strategy. - 9.
-Refine use of LA and school level data to identify target areas for improvement (demographic/attainment groups and subjects). - 10.
-Facilitate best practice sharing around strategies to support parents to engage in their children's learning, working in partnership with community and parent groups. - 11.
-Work with young people, community groups, business and enterprise to maximise opportunities for learning life skills; inspirational advice around careers and motivation. - 12.
-Work with Young Mayor's Team to build on development of Lewisham Curriculum for Life, participation and engagement and service planning.
+What we need to do Measuring success Ensure high take up of Early Years government funded places for eligible 2, 3 & 4 year olds.
+2. Continue to build upon the Early Years partnerships to support home learning; personal, social and emotional, communication and physical development (Healthy Early Years, Making it Real early language programme).
+Increased take up of 2, 3 3.
+Strengthen information sharing to support effective transitions from EY settings in to primary school. & 4 year olds Early Years entitlements 4.
+Build on work to develop consistent two-way information sharing at secondary transfer.
+Increased proportion of pupils achieving at and Strategic focus on core skills of English and Maths across the age sectors. above expected in English and Maths at Support schools and settings to maximise the use of flexible, multi-faceted teaching and learning opportunities, for example, promoting coding and e-safety.
+KS2 (overall and for underachieving groups) 7.
+Support the development of comprehensive pathways that will enable school leavers to progress their learning and secure positive labour market outcomes, including children looked after and those with SEND.
+Increased proportion of pupils achieving standard passes at GCSE in both Maths & English (overall and for underachieving 8.
+2023 review of SEND strategy.9.
+Refine use of LA and school level data to identify target areas for groups) and EBacc improvement (demographic/attainment groups and subjects).
+10. Facilitate best practice sharing around strategies to support parents to engage in their children's learning, working in partnership with community and parent groups.
+Low percentage and reduced disproportionality for pupils that become NEET 11.
+Work with young people, community groups, business and enterprise to maximise opportunities for learning life skills; inspirational advice around careers and motivation.
+12. Work with Young Mayor's Team to build on development of Lewisham Curriculum for Life, participation and engagement and service planning.